xinzhan/core-services.en/help/interface/attributes/validate-schema.md

 ---
 # Validate the schema

 The validation process lets you map display names and descriptions to uploaded attributes (strings, integers, numbers, and so on).
 A schema is created based on these settings.
 The schema is used to validate all future data uploaded to this data source.
-This mapping process does not alter the original data.
+The mapping process does not alter the original data.

 >[!NOTE]
 >